Why is this App called Stamping?

 Once the child has been introduced to the triangle level of the Booklets and Reading Worksheets, he or she is introduced to Stamping.
 For this introduction, a teacher, parent or an older sibling dictates triangle-level two and three-sound words, one word at a time, to the child as the child stamps out each word said.
 This gives the child necessary practice in hearing words and writing the words heard.
 The word list to be used for dictation is downloadable from this link:

 As the child is ready for circle level activities, circle-level words are read to the child for stamping.
 Square-level words are read in their turn, followed by rectangle-level, then star.

 Once all 44 sounds are known, the child is ready to begin writing anything he or she wishes.
 Each time the child writes something to share, the parent or teacher reads with the child what the child has stamped out.
 It is during this joint adult-child reading process that the parent or teacher begins the gentle process of helping the child hear more correctly the sounds that make up words.

-The Stamping App details below describe how easy it is for the parent or teacher to edit the child's writing with the child.
+The Stamping app instructions below describe how easy it is for the parent or teacher to edit the child's writing with the child.
 Sound images can be deleted and/or inserted effortlessly.

 The challenge for the parent or teacher is not the adding or removing of the sounds.
 It is learning with the child the sounds to be heard in each word.
 As the child is learning to listen for the sounds in words, the parent or teacher is learning to listen, as well.